 Before we get to programming differences, there is one major difference between Sling Orange and Sling Blue that potential customers need to be aware of at the outset: The number of devices that can stream Sling TV at once.
 Sling Orange is limited to a single stream, meaning you’ll be limited to watching on one device at a time.
 Sling Blue offers up to three streams, making it a better option for larger households.
 If you’re only ever watching on one TV or mobile device at a time, this may not matter, but it’s definitely worth keeping in mind.

 The number of streams aside, if you’re a fan of all things sport, Sling Orange may be your best choice.
 That’s because it’s the only one of the two to feature Disney’s suite of ESPN channels, including ESPN, ESPN2, and the generally online-only ESPN3.
 Speaking of Disney, Sling Orange will also land you other Disney properties, including Disney Channel and the family-friendly Freeform (formerly ABC Family) network.

 Sling Blue programming

 While it may not have the coveted ESPN lineup, Sling Blue makes up for this in terms of its sheer wealth of channels, not to mention the multiple streams mentioned above.
 In place of ESPN programming, Sling Blue offers NFL Network, as well as multiple Fox sports networks.
 Also, and this is key, Sling Blue is the only way to get the NFL RedZone channel, available as an add-on in Blue’s add-on Sports Extra package, which we’ll discuss below.
-Meanwhile, a substantial amount of popular channels like Bravo, FX, FXX, Syfy, and USA are also included — so, while you give up ESPN, you do get a lot in return.
+A substantial number of popular channels like Bravo, FX, FXX, Syfy, and USA are also included — so, while you give up ESPN, you get a lot in return.